trashcanWolves/trashcanWolvesPorfolio/content/producer/_index.md

 [![Genderful Podcast](/genderful_podcast.png)](https://www.genderfulpodcast.com/)

-Worked on the latest 10 Episodes of the Podcast.
+Worked on the latest 10 Episodes of the Podcast as the podcast's audio editor

 Linked is just one of the episodes of Genderful I worked on as a portfolio sample.

 - [**Genderful** Mental Healthcare & Self Expression with Tiraj Johnson](https://www.youtube.com/watch?v=kbabY1ZpYwo)

-## Gender Federation 2024-Present
+## Gender Federation 2024-Present (Work as video editor)

 [![Gender Federation](/gender_federaton.png)](https://linktr.ee/GenderFederation)